wunderkind2k1/ai-pdf-renamer/README.md

 # AI PDF Renamer

-**AI PDF Renamer** is a simple but powerful script that automatically renames PDF files based on their content using AI.
-By leveraging the capabilities of OpenAI's GPT models, the script reads the text from PDFs and intelligently suggests a more descriptive and context-aware filename.
+**AI PDF Renamer** is a simple but powerful tool that automatically renames PDF files based on their content using AI.
+By leveraging the capabilities of Ollama's AI models, the tool reads the text from PDFs and intelligently suggests a more descriptive and context-aware filename.
 This helps users keep their file libraries organized without the need to open each file and rename it manually.

 ### 🔍 Why Use It?